 Attachment C Technical Report for Report of Waste Discharge

-Pursuant to Water Code, section 13267, Dischargers may be required to furnish, under penalty of perjury, technical or monitoring program reports as a condition of this MRP.
+Pursuant to Water Code, section 13267, Dischargers may be required to furnish, under penalty of perjury, technical or monitoring program reports as a condition of the General Order.
 The information presented in the technical report is required by Water Code, section 13267 and is relied upon by the regional water board to prepare the Notice of Applicability (NOA) for coverage under the General Order.
 The Discharger shall ensure that the information presented in the technical report is accurate.
 Misstatements, errors, or omissions that exist in the technical report may be included in the NOA and become enforceable.

 The technical report outline presented below is intended to provide general guidance for Dischargers and consultants and should be tailored to a facility’s site-specific conditions as appropriate.
 Submitting a technical report consistent with this format will assist the Discharger in providing the necessary information to the regional water board, expedite review of the technical report, and streamline the permitting process.
 It is recommended that the Discharger contact their regional water board to discuss the project before preparing the technical report.
 The State Water Board and regional water board may provide procedures for electronic submittal or modifications to the technical report, its associated supporting information or documents, and the issuance of the NOA.

+For Tier 1: Only complete technical report Sections 7, 8, and 9.

 FACILITY BACKGROUND

 Facility Description